shaneikennedy/jdd/content/blog/git-intro/index.md

 origin	https://github.com/me/git-intro.git (push)
 ```

-What we did here is called adding a _remote_, which is what git uses to _push_ and _pull_ code to/from (we'll come back to pull, lets focus on getting our code out there).
+What we did here is called adding a _remote_, which is what git uses to _push_ and _pull_ code to/from (we'll come back to pull, let's focus on getting our code out there).
 It is typical for the main place that you're going to push code to to be called the "origin", but you can name this anything you want and you can have many remotes!
 (This is actually how you deploy with heroku, you have your origin remote where your team can see your code, manage pull-requests etc. and you have a heroku remote so that when it's time to deploy you can run "git push heroku master" and that will upload your code to heroku servers)

 To upload the code we wrote, or push it, we can now run `git push origin` and when we revisit our repository in github we should see our main.py file and 2(!) commits.
 It's imporant that you realize that github is keeping all of your commits, it's not just a file server like dropbox or google drive.